How ‘bogus’ science is pushing Trump officials to go after abortion drugs

-Millions of women use abortion drugs safely.
-Experts warn anti-abortion groups are pushing ‘bogus’ science to get them banned
+Critics warn anti-abortion groups are using ‘bogus’ science to get Trump and RFK to ban widely used drugs

 A dubious report from anti-abortion activists that casts doubt on the safety of a widely used abortion drug is now in the hands of top health officials in President Donald Trump’s administration.